Cy5er/Portfolio/README.md

-# My Portfolio
+# Syed's Portfolio

 Hi, I'm Syed, a MACADAMIA student at Aalto University, and welcome to my portfolio!
-This is a showcase of the diverse collection of projects and assignments I have worked on.
-For each project, I provide an overview of the objectives, my approach, and key outcomes. **Please note that, to maintain academic integrity, full assignment code is omitted here.** Instead, you will find high-level descriptions, selected code snippets, performance summaries, or supporting documentation.
+This is a showcase of the diverse  projects and assignments I have worked on.
+For each project, I provide an overview of the objectives, my approach, and key outcomes. **Please note that, full assignment code is omitted here.** Instead, you will find high-level descriptions, selected code snippets, performance summaries, or supporting documentation.
 If any assignments are missing, it is either because they involve derivations by hand, were considered uninteresting, or – maybe – I just forgot. :D

 ---